 Name of Student (printed):

 Date of Birth: Driver License #:

 Names of Parents (printed):

 Address:

-• of vehicle(s) student will generally be driving:
+License plate # and description of vehic cle(s) student will generally be driving:

-between home and school:
+Route to be used when driving between home and school:

-use the Minor School License of activity or practice.
-I will drive of School License will be cause for student, parent, Britt Police, and nor School License is a privilege.
-I agree to abide by all driving laws and to drive directly to and from school to attend school or to attend a school on the above route.
-Failure to comply with the provisions of the Mar revocation of the Minor School License.
-Signatures of agreement by the Kanawha Police (if the route requires driving in the city of Kanawha).
-DOT Form 430021to the school for authorization.
-Copies of this agree in addition to the school. chool Iinor he are
+to use the Minor School License only to school activity or practice.
+I will drive of the Minor School License will be cause agreement by the student, parent, Britt F city of Kanawha) are required before su nool License is a privilege.
+I agree to abide by all driving laws and o drive directly to and from school to attend school or to attend a only on the above route.
+Failure to comply with the provisions of a for revocation of the Minor School License.
+Signatures of Police, and Kanawha Police (if the route requires driving in the abmitting Iowa DOT Form 430021to the school for authorization. ained by all parties in addition to the school.

-0 Date:
+Signed:(Student) Date:

-Signed:(Pa rent) Date:
+Signed:(Parent) Date:

-Signed:(Britt Police)
+Signed:(Britt Police) Date:

-Signed:(Kanaw ha Police)
+Signed:(Kanawha Police) Date: